109th Squadron (Iraq)

 The 109th Attack Squadron is an Iraqi Air Force ground-attack squadron.
 It operates the Sukhoi Su-25 from Al Rasheed Air Base.

-Pre-2003 era
+Twentieth century

 No. 109 Squadron was established in 1978.
 It was equipped with Sukhoi Su-22s, and was based at Wahda AB near Basra.
 No. 109 Squadron's pilots became the first in Iraq to receive dedicated training for anti-ship attacks.

 The squadron participated in the three waves of Iraqi air strikes on Iran on the first day of the Iran-Iraq War.
 It did not lose any aircraft on that day.

-Post-2003 era
+Twenty-first century

 On 2 April 2015, the Iraqi Ministry of Defence confirmed that the 109th Attack Squadron had been formed at Rasheed Air Base to operate the Sukhoi Su-25s the country received from Russia and Iran.
 The first of these aircraft had arrived in Iraq on 28 June 2014.